GL.iNet Slate 7 (BE3600) review

 Conclusion

 The Slate 7 is the logical choice if you are buying a new GL.iNet travel router today.
-Wi-Fi 7, two 2.5G ports, 1 GB RAM and a convenient touchscreen make it better than the Beryl AX at a comparable price.
-The only reason to choose the Beryl AX is if you can find it cheaper secondhand.
+Wi-Fi 7, two 2.5G ports, 1 GB RAM and a convenient touchscreen make it the more capable travel platform.
+The main reason to choose the Beryl AX instead is if you find one cheaper or you prefer the older, better-understood option.

 See also: